belalanik/hdPS_survival/README.md

 ## R scripts
 * _0_datagen_: Generating a survival outcome with a binary exposure
-* _1_empirical_covariates_: Selecting empirical covariates using Bross formula, Cox-LASSO and random survival forest
+* _1_empirical_covariates_: Selecting empirical covariates using Bross formula, Cox-LASSO, and random survival forest
 * _2_analysis_: Traditional and hdPS analysis